President of Serbia and Montenegro: Authority

 In 2003, the powers of the president were extended to include the right to chair the Council of Ministers and propose the composition of the Council of Ministers to the parliament, effectively merging the powers of the head of government into the office.
 However, although the president became de jure both head of state and head of government, his role was largely limited because all the institutions were indirectly elected by confederal parliament, which was itself elected by parliaments of member states.

 Elections

 Under the 1992 constitution, the president was elected by the Federal Assembly of Yugoslavia for a four-year term.
 After the constitutional amendments of 2000, direct elections for the office of President were introduced.
-Under the 2003 constitution, the president was elected at the proposal of the president and vice president of the Parliament of Serbia and Montenegro for a four-year term.
-The president of Serbia and Montenegro was a member of the Supreme Defence Council together with the president of Serbia and the president of Montenegro.
+Under the 2003 constitution, the president was once again elected by the Assembly of Serbia and Montenegro for a four-year term, this time at the proposal of the president and vice president of the assembly.
+The president of Serbia and Montenegro was a member of the Supreme Defence Council together with the president of Serbia and the president of Montenegro, and served automatically as chairman of the council of ministers.
+Previously, the president and the prime minister had to be from different republics; now, with the posts merged, the president of the assembly had to be from a different republic from the president of Serbia and Montenegro, who in turn could not come from the same republic for more than two consecutive terms of office.

 The results of the direct presidential elections of 2000 were as follows: